-Now that we shared the opinion of trained specialists regarding aromatherapy during pregnancy:
+Now that we have shared the opinion of trained specialists regarding aromatherapy during pregnancy:

-The precautions for use of essential oils are now well described in the article above, we want to draw attention to some mysterious claims in the cosmetic field, which we do not explain nor understand the basis.
+The precautions of use for essential oils are already underlined in the article above, however we also want to draw attention to some mysterious claims in the cosmetic field:

 Is using nailpolish safe during pregnancy?

-France, who has studied osteopathy and aromatherapy, is well aware of the potential risks associated with prolonged exposure to certain neurotoxic substances during pregnancy, and has therefore made a thorough research for the substances used in a woman’s daily life, not to mention the medical care field.
+France, who has studied osteopathy and aromatherapy, is well aware of the potential risks associated with prolonged exposure to certain neurotoxic substances during pregnancy, and has therefore made a thorough research on the substances used in women’s daily lives, not to mention the medical care field.

-It should be noted that a solvent is composed of acetone or methylcetones, in short, substances declared as toxic in essential oils, become uncontrolled, unregulated for the pregnant woman.
-Even for cosmetic use, repeatedly.
+It should be noted that solvents are composed of acetone or methylcetones.
+In short, the substances that are declared as toxic in essential oils, become uncontrolled and unregulated for pregnant woman when using nail polish or nail polish removers.

-A nail polish contains: formaldehyde (recognized as highly toxic), toluene (regular exposure can damage the nervous system) and finally acetone (by reading: we immediately see the word cetone): these solvents are 100% compounds of ketones.
+A nail polish contains: formaldehyde (recognized as highly toxic), toluene (regular exposure can damage the nervous system) and finally acetone.

 A team of Specialists in the Obstetric and Pediatric fields says: “In case of prolonged exposure and large amounts of acetone, there is a (low) risk of developmental problems and birth defects. “.
 The use of these beauty products is not a problem.